-Society relies on effective communication in our personal and professional lives.
-The study of Drama effectively develops verbal and non-verbal skills, along with individual and group communication skills, both of which are essential skills in life and complimentary to many career paths.
-Drama provides a learning environment both as an art form and as an aesthetic way of approaching the world around us by integrating oral, kinaesthetic, visual and aural dimensions.
+The study of Drama effectively develops verbal and non-verbal skills, along with individual and group communication skills, both of which are essential skills in life and complementary to many career paths.
 This subject enhances student's creative and problem solving abilities, giving them a better understanding of themselves, and their world.
 Drama relies on working with others and therefore develops cooperative skills such as teamwork, supporting others, sharing ideas and negotiating.
 Furthermore, Drama is a subject that teaches you how to present yourself and your ideas with the purpose of engaging an audience.